awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 The value is the stock Elastic Beanstalk AMI for the platform version, EC2 instance architecture, and AWS Region that are relevant for your application\.
 If you need to create AMIs for multiple platforms, architectures or AWS Regions, repeat this process to identify the correct base AMI for each combination\.

-**Note**
+**Notes**
-Do not create an AMI from an instance that has been launched in an Elastic Beanstalk environment\.
+Don't create an AMI from an instance that has been launched in an Elastic Beanstalk environment\.
 Elastic Beanstalk makes changes to instances during provisioning that can cause issues in the saved AMI\.
 Saving an image from an instance in an Elastic Beanstalk environment will also make the version of your application that was deployed to the instance a fixed part of the image\.
+We recommend that you always use the latest platform version\.
+When you update to a new platform version, we also recommend that you rebase your custom AMI to the new platform version's AMI\.
+This minimizes deployment failures due to incompatible package or library versions\.

 It is also possible to create a custom AMI from a community AMI that wasn't published by Elastic Beanstalk\.
 You can use the latest [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/) AMI as a starting point\.
 When you launch an environment with a Linux AMI that isn't managed by Elastic Beanstalk, Elastic Beanstalk attempts to install platform software \(language, framework, proxy server, etc\.\) and additional components to support features such as [Enhanced Health Reporting](health-enhanced.md)\.